yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

 layer is moving individual bit from one node to the next.

 ☎️ Physical layer is also concerned with the following:

+   - **Physcical characteristics of interfaces and media:** It defines the characteristics of the interface between devices and the transmission media.
+   - **Representation of bits:** It data contains a stream of bits (0s or 1s) with no interpetation.
+To be transmitted, bits must be encoded into signals (electrical or optical).